Fred Jowett

-Frederick William Jowett (31 January 1864 – 1 February 1944) was a British Labour politician.
+Frederick William Jowett (31 January 1864 – 1 February 1944) was a British Labour politician, who served as First Commissioner of Works in the first Labour government, and therefore in the Cabinet of Ramsay MacDonald.

 Early life

 Jowett was born in Bradford, West Yorkshire, on 31 January 1864.
 He received little formal education and at the age of eight was working half-time at the local textile mill, moving to full-time work at the age of 13.
 In 1886, he was promoted to overlooker and after attending evening classes in weaving and design at Bradford Technical College (now the University of Bradford), was employed as a manager at the mill.

 As a young man Jowett read the works of William Morris and in 1887 he joined the Socialist League.
 This organisation was won over to anarchism after 1889 and the Bradford branch subsequently disbanded, moving Jowett to instead join the Labour Electoral Association.
 Jowett was also a founding member of the Bradford Labour Union, a group formed to support strikers at the Manningham Mills in Bradford.
 Jowett was a Christian Socialist and was furious when local churchmen criticised the strikers.
 Jowett responded by helping form the "Bradford Labour Church" in the town.